Our team is ready to assist you!

 A measure of linear deviation in a translation stage in the two axes other than the direction of travel.
 It can be thought of as unintended linear travel in the two axes other than the direction of travel.

-Energy outside of the clear aperture of an optical system that scatters off of the edges of an optical or mechanical component and reaches the sensor in the form of noise (not signal).
-This can decrease an image's contrast or a detector's signal to noise ratio.
+Energy outside of the field of view of an optical system that scatters off of the edges of an optical or mechanical component and reaches the sensor in the form of background noise.
+This can decrease an image's contrast by lightening the background.

 The ratio of the illuminance at the peak of an aberrated diffraction pattern to that at the peak of an aberration-free system.